etleap/terraform-provider-etleap/docs/resources/connection_snowflake_sharded.md

 - `deletion_of_export_products` (Boolean) Applicable for REDSHIFT and SNOWFLAKE connections only in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
 Specifies whether any tables created by these pipelines in this destination should be deleted.
 Defaults to `false`.
 Default: false
 - `roles` (List of String) When Etleap creates Snowflake tables, SELECT privileges will be granted to roles specified here.
 Take into account that the roles are case sensitive.
+- `schema` (String) Take into account that the schema is case sensitive
 - `source_only` (Boolean) Are you going to use this connection only as a source for pipelines?
 When `true`, this connection will only be available as an ETL source only, and Etleap will skip the creation of an audit table in the database.
 Default: false
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))